Roja4220-kits/Customer-Support-Ticket-Classification-Model/README.md

 The final model is deployed using **Flask** with a simple **HTML frontend**.

 ### Steps to run:
+1. Open the Customer_Support_Ticket_Classification_Model.ipynb file in jupyter notebook.
-1. Load the Dataset
+2. Load the Dataset
-2. Rull all the cells upto Flask App
+3. Rull all the cells upto Flask App
-3. After creation of a folder called " Frontend  " by executing the code cell add index.html file manually.
+4. After creation of a folder called " Frontend  " by executing the code cell add index.html file manually.
-4. Run the Flask app locally
+5. Run the Flask app locally